-For wider information about claiming compensation for accidents and injuries in the workplace you can consult this guide.
+For wider information about claiming compensation for accidents and injuries in the workplace you can consult this accident at work guide.
 The next section will deal specifically with workplace injuries associated with working in baggage handling as this presents a higher risk working environment.

 The Health and Safety Executive, the UK’s national authority on workplace health and safety matters, reports that injuries related to handling goods in an airport environment is the most common cause of injury by a significant margin for people working in airports.
 This could be due to the fact that, out of the numerous different roles at an airport, baggage handling is a job that involves the most manual work and work involving machinery.
 Baggage handlers are responsible for loading and unloading the passengers luggage onto and off of the planes and taking it to and from the terminal buildings.

 It is an occupation that presents numerous risks of injury.
 These include: